lsst-tstn/tstn-008/ats_deployment_guide.rst

 - PSSu E F 4DI-T
 - PSSu E F 4DO 0.5-T

-The configuration of hardware is part of the project where the code is included, son configuration will be explained in section 4.
+The configuration of hardware is part of the project where the code is included, some configuration will be explained in section 4.